OGCI Performance Data hub

 Notes:

-1. 2021 and 2022 data restated.
+i 2022 and 2023 data restated.

-2. Low-carbon energy technologies include but are not limited to wind, solar and other renewable energies, carbon-efficient energy management, CCUS, blue and green hydrogen, biofuels, synfuels, energy storage and sustainable mobility.
+ii Low-carbon energy technologies include but are not limited to wind, solar and other renewable energies, carbon-efficient energy management, CCUS, blue and green hydrogen, biofuels, synfuels, energy storage and sustainable mobility.

-3. R&D spending is additional to investment.
+iii R&D spending is additional to investment.

-Total spent on low-carbon acquisitions ($ billion)
+Total invested in low-carbon acquisitions ($ billion)

 R&D expenditures on low-carbon technologies ($ billion)